Hannah Tointon: Career

-Hollyoaks

 Tointon is best known for her appearance on the Channel 4 soap opera Hollyoaks.
 She made her first appearance on 30 April 2007, playing Katy Fox, younger sister of Warren Fox.
 Outside of Hollyoaks, she is close friends with Jamie Lomas (Warren Fox), Chris Fountain (Justin Burton), Roxanne McKee (Louise Summers) and Kent Riley (Zak Ramsey).
 It was announced on 3 November 2007 that Tointon had quit Hollyoaks to try new things, and that she will have played the character of Katy Fox for a year.
 She said that her intention was always to stay just for a year.

-After Hollyoaks

 On 11 November 2008, she appeared in the role of an agoraphobic student named Emma Lewis in Doctors, a separate character to her previous Doctors stint.
 She also starred in The Children, a horror film which co-starred Jeremy Sheffield, which was released in late 2008.

 In April 2010, Tointon appeared in the Cornetto Enigma TV advertisement.
 She appeared as Simon's girlfriend Tara, in Series 3 of the Channel 4 sitcom The Inbetweeners.
 Filming in spring 2010, she appeared from the second episode to the fourth.
 In March 2012, it was announced that Tointon would star in the forthcoming ITV2 supernatural drama Switch.
 In July 2012, she played a character called Frog in an episode of the E4 series The Midnight Beast, where she was Dru's girlfriend.
 She played Kuji in the Sinbad episode titled Kuji.
 Also in 2012, she played the role of Kiki Delaine in The Hour.
 Since 2014, Tointon has appeared as Maud Gunneson in the British-American horror series Penny Dreadful.

 In September 2017 it was announced that she would be appearing in a new production of Strangers on a Train.
 The production was expected to tour from 5 January to 31 March 2018.
 In October 2019 it was announced that Tointon would take over the role of Dawn in the West End production of Waitress from 2 December 2019.

 In June 2022, she appeared as Rachel Saunders in the science fiction horror TV adaptation of The Midwich Cuckoos by John Wyndham.
 This series was broadcast on Sky Max on 2 June 2022.

 Personal life

-Tointon moved in with The Inbetweeners co-star Joe Thomas in 2012, after they met working on the show.
+Tointon moved in with fellow actor Joe Thomas in 2012, after they met working on The Inbetweeners.
 The couple became engaged in 2017 and are currently living in London.
 In October 2022 they announced the birth of their first child.